 Would you like to learn a shortcut to painting watercolor clouds?
-You can create cumulus clouds with both volume and airy beauty by combining watercolor with white gouache and colored pencils.
+You can create cumulus clouds with volume and airy beauty by combining watercolor with white gouache and colored pencils.

 This is an easy technique where you don’t have to struggle with blue paint around unpainted blotches of white paper.
 Instead, you can splash out with color and still create beautiful cloud shapes.

 In this tutorial, I take you through each step of building clouds with volume using watercolor, white gouache, blue, and light purple colored pencils, as well as a greasy white colored pencil.
-I use the combination of these tools in most of my illustration work, and if you take a peek at my illustration gallery, you can see many examples of how I use it to create a realistic look.
+I use a combination of these tools in most of my illustration work, and if you take a peek at my illustration gallery, you can see many examples of how I use them to create a realistic look.

 The cloud tutorial